 Technical writing requires specialized skills and knowledge that may not be readily available within the company, so finding freelance writers or documentation agencies becomes more viable.
 Successfully catering documentation to audiences requires experience in specific fields or industries, as not all end users are created equal.
 But even this can present a challenge, with many writing agencies acting more as staffing firms and less as project management partners.
 Writing quality can also vary, with many agencies often outsourcing writing globally to non-native English-speaking writers, resulting in errors or readability issues.

 D. Maintaining documentation momentum

-Relegating documentation duties to contract writers or tech writing agencies can provide numerous benefits to a maturing startup.
-Here are some of the advantages:
+Relegating documentation duties to contract writers or tech writing agencies can provide numerous benefits to a maturing startup, and a variety of options exist for hiring technical writers.
+Here are some of the advantages to outsourcing documentation duties:

 Managed technical writing services can be a practical solution for startups looking to run lean while meeting all documentation needs.
 Contract documentarians or tech writing agencies can provide services on an as-needed basis, which can save the company money on salary and benefits expenses associated with hiring full-time technical writers.